Welfare

 A local event we support is the "It's a Knockout" event run at Crawley in June for the mentally and physically handicapped.
 This is thoroughly enjoyed by both those who take part in it and those who organise it!

-Every Christmas we hold a Food Appeal for disadvantaged senior citizens and families on limited incomes in conjunction with the local radio station Bright 106.4 and the Mid Sussex Times.
-We pack and distribute over 100 Christmas hampers to these local people.
+Every Christmas we support the Food Appeal for disadvantaged senior citizens and families on limited incomes in conjunction with the Burgess Hill Community Food Bank in the Spire Cafe, St. John's Church, the local radio station Bright 106.4 and the Mid Sussex Times.
+Over 200 Christmas hampers are packed and distributed to these local people.

 PRIDE IN THE COMMUNITY